-TENNESSEE Does this jurisdiction have a Driving Under the Influence Yes.
-(DUI/DUID) statute?
+TENNESSEE Does this jurisdiction have a Yes.
+Driving Under the Influence (DUI/DUID) statute?
 In Tennessee, it is unlawful for any person to operate a motor vehicle while "Under the influence of any intoxicant, marijuana, controlled substance, controlled substance analogue, drug, substance affecting the central nervous system, or combination thereof that impairs the driver's ability to safely operate a motor vehicle by depriving the driver of the clearness of mind and control of oneself that the driver would otherwise possess."
-218 What is the per se standard for "The alcohol concentration in the person's blood or breath alcohol impairment? is eight-hundredths of one percent (0.08%) or more."
-219 Does the DUID statute have a zero-tolerance standard for other substances?
-No. Does the DUID statute have a per se standard for other substances?
+218 What is the per se standard for "The alcohol concentration in the person's blood or breath is right hundred the of our person (0.08%) or more 2219 alcohol impairment?
+Does the DUID statute have a zero-tolerance standard for other substances? is eight-hundredths of one percent (0.08%) or more."
+219 No. Does the DUID statute have a per se standard for other substances?
 No. What tests are used to detect alcohol or other substances?
 For all substances, drivers give implied consent to "breath tests, blood tests, or both tests, for the purpose of determining the alcohol or drug content of that operator's blood.
 However, no such tests may be administered pursuant to this section unless conducted at the direction of a law enforcement officer having probable cause to believe the operator [was driving under the influence or committed a vehicular assault or homicide] and the operator signs a standardized waiver developed by the department of safety and made available to law enforcement agencies."
 220 Are there any affirmative defenses?
 No.

-218 Tenn.
-Code Ann. § 55-10-401(1) (West 2022).
-219 Tenn.
-Code Ann. § 55-10-401(2) (West 2022).
-220 Tenn.
-Code Ann. § 55-10-406(d)(1) (West 2022).
+218 TENN.
+CODE ANN. § 55-10-401(1) (West 2022).
+219 TENN.
+CODE ANN. § 55-10-401(2) (West 2022).
+220 TENN.
+CODE ANN. § 55-10-406(d)(1) (West 2022).

+TEXAS

-TEXAS Does this jurisdiction have a Driving Under the Influence Yes.
+Does this jurisdiction have a Yes.

+Driving Under the Influence

 (DUI/DUID) statute?
 In Texas, it is unlawful to operate a motor vehicle while "intoxicated," 221 defined as "not having the normal use of mental or physical faculties by reason of the introduction of alcohol, a controlled substance, a drug, a dangerous drug, a combination of two or more of those substances, or any other substance into the body."
+222

+What is the per se standard for A person is considered intoxicated from alcohol by

+alcohol impairment? "having an alcohol concentration of 0.08 or more."
+223

+Does the DUID statute have a No.

+zero-tolerance standard for other substances?

+Does the DUID statute have a No.

+NO.

-222 What is the per se standard for alcohol impairment?
-A person is considered intoxicated from alcohol by "having an alcohol concentration of 0.08 or more."
-223 Does the DUID statute have a zero-tolerance standard for other substances?
-No. Does the DUID statute have a per se standard for other substances?
-No. What tests are used to detect alcohol or other substances?
-"If a person is arrested for an offense arising out of acts alleged to have been committed while the person was operating a motor vehicle in a public place, or a watercraft, while intoxicated the person is deemed to have consented to submit to the taking of one or more specimens of the person's breath or blood for analysis to determine the alcohol concentration or the presence in the person's body of a controlled substance, drug, dangerous drug, or other substance."
+per se standard for other substances?

+What tests are used to detect "If a person is arrested for an offense arising out of acts

+alcohol or other substances? alleged to have been committed while the person was operating a motor vehicle in a public place, or a watercraft, while intoxicated the person is deemed to have consented to submit to the taking of one or more specimens of the person's breath or blood for analysis to determine the alcohol concentration or the presence in the person's body of a controlled substance, drug, dangerous drug, or other substance."
+224

 Are there any affirmative defenses?
 No.